michael-michalski/graphitestatsd-encrypted/README.md

-# Adding encryption to Graphite
+# Adding encryption & authentication to Graphite
 To configure nginx for https add these to the server decleration.

 ```